Management of Slow Receivers

 The slow receiver options are set in the producer member’s region attribute, enable-async-conflation, and in the consumer member’s async*

-If the receiver fails to receive a message, the sender continues to attempt to deliver the message as long as the receiving member is still in the distributed system.
+If the receiver fails to receive a message, the sender continues to attempt to deliver the message as long as the receiving member is still in the cluster.
 During the retry cycle, throws warnings that include this string:

 The warnings are followed by an info message when the delivery finally succeeds.